-In case you haven’t noticed by my pictures on this blog or my super slow half marathon times that I mention, I am not in the greatest shape.
+In case you haven’t noticed by my pictures on this blog or my super slow half marathon times, I am not in the greatest shape.
 I wouldn’t even go so far as to say I’m in great shape.
-Probably even “good shape” is pushing it.
-Nonetheless, I adore running.
+Probably even “good shape” is pushing it. 🙂 Nonetheless, I adore running.

 Running in events makes me feel as though I’m part of a humongous team of runners that surrounds me.
-We all have a common goal and are there to encourage each other.
-At the same time, it’s also a very individual sport.
-I’m there to go at the pace I want and sometimes get lost in my own world as Michael Jackson jams pump through my headphones.
+We all have a common goal, and we’re there to encourage each other.
+While at the same time, it’s a very individual sport.
+I’m there to go at the pace I want, and to sometimes get lost in my own world as Michael Jackson jams pump through my headphones.
 I love that sense of individualism within a sense of community.

 Running adds so much to my life.
-I don’t know what I would ever do without it, and I think it’s incredibly silly that I ever lived a life without it!
+I don’t know what I’d do without it, and I think it’s incredibly silly that I ever lived a life without it!

-You are not Paula Radcliffe or Deena Kastor (unless you are in which case, what?
+You are not Paula Radcliffe or Deena Kastor – unless you are in which case, what?
 How did you find my blog?
-Please say hi.
-You freaking rock.)
+Please say hello!
+You freaking rock.

 You can carry yourself wherever you want to go if you just free yourself to go there.
 So, let’s go!